ashB100/learn-instantsearch-ng-rxjs/README.md

 What we actually want is to make requests whenever the user stopped typing for a brief moment.
 That means skip all the notifications up to the point where there hasn't a new notification for at least say, 400 milliseconds.

 rx operator debounceTime()

+If we typed Ang then deleted g and typed g again, so we end up with Ang again, we'll still make another network request to get the results for Ang.
+So to make it more efficient we need to filter out subsequent duplicate notifications.